moosessander-collab/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 ```bash
 az network nsg list --resource-group MinuVirtukas --output table
 ```
-The result shocked me [nsg.png](../screenshots/nsg.PNG).
+The result shocked me:

+[![nsg](../screenshots/nsg.PNG)](../screenshots/nsg.PNG)

 Of course it was something that obvious in hinsight.

-[![nsg](../screenshots/nsg.PNG)](../screenshots/nsg.PNG)